davidpaps/algorithmic_complexity/README.md

 #### Last

-Implement your own algorithm for returning the last element of an aray (you cannot use `.last`).
+Implement your own algorithm for returning the last element of an array (you cannot use `.last`).

 #### Sort (0's and 1's)